Small Welding Projects Ideas for Beginners

 1. Scrap Metal Doorbell

-This is the perfect project for repurposing old argon cylinders.
-Just make sure the small cylinder you use never contained flammable gas and there’s no pressure in it anymore.
+This is also the perfect project for repurposing old argon cylinders.
+Just make sure the cylinder you use never contains flammable gas and there’s no pressure in it anymore.

 Have You Considered a Career in the Skilled Trades?